Immigration Tower: Future

 Financial Secretary John Tsang announced in 2008 that the government would study the feasibility of relocating the departments housed within the Immigration Tower, Revenue Tower, and Wanchai Tower to Kai Tak and Tseung Kwan O New Town in order to open up the valuable Gloucester Road lands for private redevelopment.
 Surveyors estimated then that the site could fetch up to $20 billion if the site were auctioned by the government.
 The plan garnered some criticism for moving government services to locations seen as less convenient.
 An area of Tseung Kwan O on Po Yap Road, named Area 67, was already zoned to house government offices.

 In 2014 it was reported that the Immigration Department will indeed be moved to the Tseung Kwan O site.
 The Gloucester Road government lands are now reportedly valued at $30 billion.

 The relocation of the three Wan Chai buildings affects 29 government departments, 175,000 square metres of floor area and more than 10,000 staff.
 The move will be implemented in phases to a number of different locations.
 About one-fifth of the new West Kowloon Government Offices, which started construction in 2015, is designated to receive some of the displaced departments from Wan Chai.

 In 2017, however, the Chief Executive announced that Immigration Tower, along with other two government buildings, would be redeveloped as the new wing of Convention and Exhibition Centre rather than for private development.
 With this integrated plan, it is estimated to bring 23,000 additional square metres for convention and exhibition.
 Hotel or grade A office space will also be built on top side of the centre.

+The government has set a 2027 deadline for all tenants to move out of the building.
+However, the office of former Chief Executive Carrie Lam was moved to the 23rd floor of the building in 2025, sparking concerns over whether or not the government was pessimistic about future demand for high-grade office buildings.